Need help understanding commonly used terms in property transactions?

 LIM (LAND INFORMATION MEMORANDUM)

 A LIM (Land Information Memorandum) is a report on the property provided by the local authority from their records.
 It may give information on many matters including the zoning of the property, whether the proper building consents have been obtained and fulfilled for additions or alterations to the buildings, payment of rates or public works in the area.
 This information varies from local authority to local authority, depending on the extent of its records.
 Failure to check some matters could have dire consequences.
-For instance, a LIM will show if a fire burner has been installed legally.
-If it has not this could invalidate insurance on the property in the case of fire.

 This is the security the borrower gives the lender and which is registered against the title to the property being purchased.
 Except in rare cases the property cannot be sold without the loan being repaid and the mortgage removed from the title (discharged).
 If the borrower fails to meet obligations under the loan, the lender can, after giving notice to the borrower and following legal procedures, take steps to sell the mortgaged property to recover the loan.
 The obligations of parties to a mortgage and their on-going liabilities, need to be fully understood.

 This is a process of selling in which contributing real estate agencies list the property with the Multiple Listing Bureau (MLB) to give it as wide a coverage as possible.

 NO MOVE NO FEE